-Policy: Once admitted to MDI, the intern must meet certain academic criteria to advance through the program.
-Procedures: Advancement criteria for the MS/DI track include: Complete required online coursework in sequential order with a minimum GPA of 3.0 each term, cumulative GPA of 3.0, and a minimum grade of "C-" in each course included in the Program of Study.
-Student GPA at the end of Fall Semester must be &gt;3.0 to advance to supervised practice with the original cohort.
-Earn an overall preceptor performance rating of &gt;3 for supervised practice.
-Exhibit professional behavior in classes, supervised practice, and MDI or dietetic professional meetings at all times.
-If an intern exhibits unprofessional behavior or unsafe clinical behavior, this will constitute as an inappropriate incident (Appendix F - Incident Report).
-Advancement criteria for the non-degree graduate DI track include: Earn an overall preceptor performance rating of &gt;3 for supervised practice.
-Exhibit professional behavior in supervised practice and MDI or dietetic professional meetings at all times.
-If an intern exhibits unprofessional behavior or unsafe clinical behavior, this will constitute as an inappropriate incident (Appendix F - Incident Report).
-Disciplinary & Policy: & termination procedures Professional and safe behavior in the MS/DI are critical to success as a future food and putrition professional: therefore, unprofessional or unsafe behavior constitutes an
+Once admitted to MDI, the student/intern must meet certain academic criteria to advance through the program.

+Advancement criteria for the MS/DI pathway include:

+- Complete required online coursework in sequential order with a minimum GPA of 3.0 each term, cumulative GPA of 3.0, and a minimum grade of "C" in each course included in the Program of Study.
+Student GPA at the end of Fall Semester must be ≥3.0 to advance to supervised practice with the original cohort. - 2.
+Earn an overall preceptor performance rating of >3 for supervised practice. - 3.
+Exhibit professional behavior in classes, supervised practice, and MDI or dietetic professional meetings at all times. - 4.
+If a student/intern exhibits unprofessional behavior or unsafe clinical behavior, this will constitute as an inappropriate incident (Appendix F Incident Report).

+Advancement criteria for the non-degree graduate DI pathway include:

+- 1. Earn an overall preceptor performance rating of ≥ 3 for supervised practice. - 2.
+Exhibit professional behavior in supervised practice and MDI or dietetic professional meetings at all times. - 3.
+If a student/intern exhibits unprofessional behavior or unsafe clinical behavior, this will constitute as an inappropriate incident (Appendix F Incident Report).

+Disciplinary & termination procedures

+Professional and safe behavior in the MS/DI are critical to success as a future food and nutrition professional; therefore, unprofessional or unsafe behavior constitutes an inappropriate incident, and if accumulated will result in disciplinary or termination procedures.